-Whether you are looking to save money on utility costs, or you’re wanting to be kinder to the environment, low-flow fixtures can be a great option.
+Whether you are looking to save money on utility costs, or you’re wanting to be more environmentally conscious, low-flow fixtures can be a great option.
 While they are becoming increasingly popular, are they really worth it?

 When considering whether low-flow toilets are worth the investment, there are a few factors that should be taken into account.
 Our plumbing pros at Integrity Home Solutions explain.

 - Use less than 1.6 gallons per flush – compared to up to 8 gallons for other models.

 - Utilized two methods to clear waste: gravity and pressure assisted.

 - These toilets can last up to 30 years without needing to be replaced!

 - A drawback is that a second or third flush is sometimes required to flush waste and some older homes are not equipped for their installation.